Azure/carnegie-mop/doc/ModelContributorGuide.md

     - `inference`: Run the model evaluation for a single input.
     - `inference_batch`: Run the model evaluation for a batch of inputs.
     - `convert_model_output_to_mop_output`: Convert the model output to MOP output. **Note that the label in the output should be the same as the labels in the tasks that your model connect to [later](./ModelContributorGuide.md#create-a-model).**
+      > please refer [this section](https://github.com/Azure/carnegie-mop#q-what-format-does-a-model-output-should-be-for-different-task-label-types) for the model output format.
     - `convert_mop_input_to_model_input`: Convert the MOP input to model input.
     - `convert_acs_text_request_to_model_inference_input`: (optional) Convert the ACS text request to model inference input.
     - `convert_model_inference_output_to_acs_text_response`: (optional) Convert the model inference output to ACS text response.